ibm-cloud-docs/satellite/hosts.md

 IBM provides updates for the IBM-managed components.
 * For master components, such as the {{site.data.keyword.satelliteshort}} location master or cluster masters, IBM automatically applies these updates.
 * For worker node components that run on hosts, such as the {{site.data.keyword.satelliteshort}} location control plane or cluster worker nodes, you choose when to apply the updates.

-### Updating control plane hosts
-{: #host-update}

-Use the {{site.data.keyword.satelliteshort}} console or CLI to update the hosts for the {{site.data.keyword.satelliteshort}} location control plane.
-{: shortdesc}

-Before you begin, consider [attaching](/docs/satellite?topic=satellite-hosts#attach-hosts) and [assigning](/docs/satellite?topic=satellite-hosts#host-assign) extra hosts to your resources to handle the compute capacity while your existing hosts are updating.
-See [Considerations before you update](#host-update-considerations).

-1. [Remove the host from your {{site.data.keyword.satelliteshort}} location](#host-remove) so that you can update the host.
-2. Follow the guidelines from your infrastructure provider to reload the operating system of your host.
-3. [Attach the host](#attach-hosts) back to your {{site.data.keyword.satelliteshort}} location.
-4. [Assign the host](#host-assign) back to your {{site.data.keyword.satelliteshort}} location control plane.
-As part of the bootstrapping process, the latest images and {{site.data.keyword.openshiftshort}} version that matches the cluster master is updated for your host and SSH access to the host is removed.

 <br />